 - The main applicant and all family members must provide proof of full medical and hospitalization coverage from a private institution, during their stay in Greece.

-- The initial duration of the residence permit for financially independent persons covers two years and can be renewed every two years.
+- The initial duration of the residence permit for financially independent persons covers three (3) years and can be renewed every three years.

 - Residency permit holders may travel freely to all Schengen countries.